sorin25/sorin25.github.io/about.md

 # About Me

-Practical programmer with {% ycnt %} years of experience.
+Practical programmer with 22 years of experience.

 I have written a hello world in the following languages: